Tom Horn: Execution

 Tom Horn was one of the few people in the "Wild West" to have been hanged by a water-powered gallows, known as the "Julian" gallows.
 James P. Julian, a Cheyenne, Wyoming, architect, designed the contraption in 1892.
 The trap door was connected to a lever that pulled the plug out of a barrel of water.
 This would cause a lever with a counterweight to rise, withdrawing a support and opening the trap.

 Horn was hanged in Cheyenne.
 At that time, Horn never gave up the names of those who had hired him during the feud.
 He was buried in the Columbia Cemetery in Boulder, Colorado, on December 3, 1903.
-Rancher Jim Coble paid for his coffin and a stone to mark his grave.
+Rancher John C. Coble paid for his coffin and a stone to mark his grave.
 After his death, many considered Horn to have been wrongly executed for a murder solely based on a purported confession given when drunk, thus of dubious admissibility in court.
 Even the old Apache warrior, Geronimo, expressed his doubts about Horn's charges during an interview with Charles Ackenhausen, saying that he "did not believe [Horn] guilty".

 Debate

-The debate over Horn's guilt remains as divided as ever.
-The consensus is that regardless of whether Horn committed that particular murder, he had certainly committed many others -- a concession to probability, but not an affirmation of guilt.
+The debate over Horn's guilt remains as divided to this day.
+The consensus is that regardless of whether Horn committed that particular murder, he had certainly committed many others—a concession to probability, but not an affirmation of guilt.